bhdouglass/clickable/docs/commands.rst

 On Ubuntu, install these requirements using ``apt install nvidia-container-toolkit``.

-Run clickable with the ``--debug`` flag to see the executed command for your system.
+Run clickable with the ``--verbose`` flag to see the executed command for your system.

 ``clickable create``